spinnaker/halyard/docs/commands.md

  * `--subscription-id`: The subscriptionId that your service principal is assigned to.
  * `--tenant-id`: The tenantId that your service principal is assigned to.
  * `--write-permissions`: A user must have at least one of these roles in order to make changes to this account's cloud resources.
- * `--regions`: The Azure regions this Spinnaker account will manage.

 ---